-Whether you are already providing, or expressing interest in providing apprenticeships in your business through taking on a new recruit or training one of your existing employees, we hope that this information will help you understand the services and support which we can provide and the role you can play in the process.
+Whether you are already providing, or expressing interest in providing apprenticeships through taking on a new recruit or training one of your existing employees, we hope that this information will help you understand the services and support which we can provide and the role you can play in the process.

-What is an apprenticeship?
+What is a degree apprenticeship?

+The UK Government has a clear policy that apprenticeships should form a robust and high quality route through which people gain the skills, knowledge and behaviours needed for the country to thrive in a twenty-first century global economy.
 The Government has produced guidance for employers about apprenticeships, which is a very helpful read, particularly if you are new to apprenticeships.

 The health and safety of the apprentice in the workplace is the responsibility of the employer.
 London Metropolitan assumes this responsibility when the apprentice is at the University.
-If required for their role it is expected that the employer provides Personal Protective Equipment (PPE) for the apprentice in the workplace and if needed in the University.
+If required for their role it is expected that the employer provides Personal Protective Equipment (PPE) for the apprentice in the workplace and, if needed, in the University.

 The apprentice must be covered under the Employer’s Liability Insurance policy and the University will require confirmation of this insurance prior to the commencement of the apprenticeship and at each renewal of the policy.

 In order to utilise the Apprenticeship Levy, all employers must sign a written agreement with the University which requires the Education and Skills Funding Agency rules and regulations to be adhered to.
 The apprenticeship team will discuss this with you.

 If you have any queries, please don't hesitate to contact us.